11 May 2022 | Articles

 Access to electricity is a central building block of socio-economic development.
 It empowers people and communities to increase their income and productivity, enhance their access to healthcare, water and education, and improve their overall well-being.
 Without universal access to modern energy services, achieving the Sustainable Development Goals set for 2030 will be almost impossible.

 An estimated 60% of the additional power generation needed to achieve universal access must come from off-grid solutions.
 Most of these will involve mini-grids – isolated, community-level power grids that can eventually be absorbed into the main grid or may continue to operate autonomously.
-Policies and regulations for private sector renewable energy mini-grids aim to support policy makers in the design of enabling policy and regulatory frameworks.
-The report examines licencing, tariff regulation, risks related to main-grid arrival, and access to finance – the key factors considered by investors in mini-grids.
+Dedicated policies and regulations are crucial to facilitate the deployment of off-grid solutions.
+IRENA analyses best practices and lessons learnt from diverse country experiences and provides policy advice on the design of tailored policies and regulations to accelerate deployment and maximise benefits for well-being and livelihoods.